MartindIT/understand-dns/README.md

 ![image](https://github.com/MartindIT/understand-dns/assets/151476834/8678194d-1505-4087-a18f-4f3c097be90a)
 ![image](https://github.com/MartindIT/understand-dns/assets/151476834/04d0c6a8-2c07-419e-a52c-a14f8f647d38)

 **5.)
 Additionally, we can do the same thing with CNAME when I type "ping search" nothing happens but when I change the domain name to "Google" it pop up as google and it just shows us that we can map names to other names.
-Other than that this sums up the DNS project and just emphasize what the purpose of DNS Fush command does in the IT Field and gives you great practice **
+Other than that this sums up the DNS project and just emphasize what the purpose of DNS Fush command does in the IT Field and gives you great practice.**